Matt Sydal: Personal life

-Both of Korklan's parents are school teachers.
-He has a younger brother Mike, who wrestles under the name "Mike Sydal" in addition to his older brother Daniel who does not wrestle.
-He attended Parkway West High School near St. Louis.
+Korklan's parents are school teachers.
+He has a younger brother named Mike, who is also a professional wrestler.
+Korklan attended Parkway West High School near St. Louis.
 In 2001, Korklan enrolled at the University of Missouri, studying marketing, as he was unsure whether he could earn a living from wrestling.
 He continued to wrestle, attending college three days a week, while wrestling mid-week and on weekends.
-He graduated with a bachelor's degree in 2005, and began working as a sales and marketing vice president for a small mailbox company in St. Louis, although he continued to wrestle.
+He graduated with a bachelor's degree in 2005, and began working as a sales and marketing vice president for a small mailbox company in St. Louis owned by his uncle, he worked there since he was 18 and worked himself up from shopboy to the marketing department and having his own shop, while continuing to wrestle.
+He resigned around 2006 using his vacation days for his first international tour of the UK.

-Korklan is Jewish.
+Korklan was born Jewish.
 He resides in Clearwater, Florida.

-He dealt with self confidence issues for most of his career.
-The weekend of his WWE release he went to an ayahuasca retreat in Peru, the ayahuasca didn’t work but he was next given Echinopsis pachanoi, legally and medicinally from a monk, this caused his spiritual rebirth.
+Korklan dealt with self confidence issues for most of his career.
+The weekend of his WWE release he went to an ayahuasca retreat in Peru, the ayahuasca didn't work but he was next given Echinopsis pachanoi, legally and medicinally from a monk, this caused his spiritual rebirth.